-The 2200-student high school includes all the exciting and functional spaces needed in a contemporary school to support cutting-edge technology: fully-equipped science facilities, career and technology labs, gymnasium and athletic programs, a multi-purpose cafeteria and a performance auditorium.
+The high school includes all the exciting and functional spaces needed in a contemporary school to support cutting-edge technology, fully-equipped science facilities, career and technology labs, gymnasium and athletic programs, a multi-purpose cafeteria and a performance auditorium.
 Unique fine art spaces, classrooms, decentralized administration offices and an easily accessible library all are designed to enrich the learning environment.

 Circulation is clearly defined by a central mall that. revolves around a two-story commons which is flooded with natural light from a 360° clerestory.
 The site includes full bus circulation combined with designated staff parking, a separate parent drop-off drive and student parking lots.
 All parking areas are also designed for use by patrons and students during evening and weekend events in the stadium, gymnasiums, auditorium and library.
 The location and design of the school are meant to complement and reinforce the importance and openness of the town center in a park-like setting on the major thoroughfare of the community.